-In accordance with APRA prudential definitions, Past Due do not form part of Impaired Facilities as they are well secured.
+2 In accordance with APRA prudential definitions, Past Due does not form part of Impaired Facilities as they are well secured.

-The major components of "Other" gross credit exposures are Other Debtors, Unsettled Trades and Margin Loans.
+3 The major components of "Other" gross credit exposures are Other Debtors, Unsettled Trades and Margin Loans.

-^^ The General reserve for credit losses is equivalent to the net collective provisions for regulatory purposes after tax.
+4 The General reserve for credit losses is equivalent to the net collective provisions for regulatory purposes after tax.